 Market Street, Downpatrick, County Down.

-A standard gauge heritage railway with steam and diesel trains running to Inch Abbey during the summer (weekends only) and for special events - all by volunteers and not for profit.
+This is where you can find a standard gauge heritage railway with steam and diesel trains running to Inch Abbey during the summer (weekends only) and for special events.
+The trains are all operated by volunteers and not for profit.
 Ever fancied yourself as a train driver?
 There are special "footplate rides" available for enthusiasts, but make sure to book these ahead.

 For more information, please look at the Downpatrick and County Down Railway website.